evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 );
 ```

-5. Configure the LSP
+### 5. Configure the LSP

-You may notice that typescript started giving you red underlines even though the application works.
+You may notice that TypeScript started giving you red underlines even though the application works.
 This is because though vite is able to compile contracts we haven't told typescript to do the same.

 Add the `tevm/bundler/ts-plugin` to the typescript config (note I think you might have to install @tevm/ts-plugin because a bug here but will be testing later)